-This lab is designed to provide supervised practice time for students to expand and perfect their Swedish techniques.
+These labs are designed to provide supervised practice time for students to expand and perfect their Swedish techniques.
 Various therapists on staff may work with the students to expose them to different styles of massage and refined techniques.

 Prerequisites: RMT1101 Swedish Massage; students must complete RMT21203 Swedish Massage Lab I prior to taking RMT2104 Swedish Massage Lab II.